Summary

 Turtleneck: Harpo

 It's quite simple, I spend my winter in a turtleneck.
-I don't have enough of it for my liking and I think I could wear just this all winter.
+I don't have enough of them for my taste and I think I could wear only that all winter.
 For me, it instantly adds a touch of controlled elegance and sophistication.
-A guy in a turtleneck, if it's done badly, it can scare children, it's true, and their parents.
-However, done well, it is exquisite.
+A guy in a turtleneck, if it's badly done, it can scare children, it's true, and their parents.
+However, well done, it's exquisite.

 And then this type of collar goes with everything.
 Literally.
-By imitating the verticality of the neck, it imitates its naturalness.
+By imitating the verticality of the neck, it imitates the naturalness of it.

-What I like about this piece is also that you can do without a scarf in winter.
-Scarf that I am very likely to lose when the time goes on into the night and the bar is about to close.
-But also, doing without a scarf means doing without the obligation to match the color and pattern of this scarf to your entire outfit already constructed.
+What I like about this piece is that you can also do without a scarf in winter.
+A scarf that I am very likely to lose when the clock goes on and the bar is about to close.
+But also, going without a scarf means going without the obligation to match the color and pattern of this scarf to the whole of your already constructed outfit.

-Also, as Nicolò says, the turtleneck is a lazy person's thing.
-And it suits me very well that way.
-You can't imagine the joy it is, when you don't have the time or the desire to iron a shirt, to say to yourself: "I'll wear a t-shirt, a turtleneck, jeans, a jacket here we go."
-This thought of ease, of having already won the battle of elegance, would alone get me out of bed.
+Also, as Nicolò says, the turtleneck is a lazy thing.
+And it suits me just fine.
+You can't imagine how happy it is, when you don't have the time or the desire to iron a shirt, to say to yourself: "I'll put on a t-shirt, a turtleneck, jeans, a jacket and off you go."
+This thought of ease, of having already won the battle of elegance, would get me out of bed all by itself.

-I like to try improbable layering with the turtleneck: under a cardigan, under a shirt like here, under a round-neck sweater but I have never tried under another turtleneck.
+I like to try improbable layering with the turtleneck: under a vest, under a shirt like here, under a round neck sweater but I have never tried under another turtleneck.
 Ultimately, the limit of the turtleneck is itself.

-Even Shuhei Nishiguchi tries it...
-(He is in the center) And, believe me, he is a man of taste.
+Even Shuhei Nishiguchi tries his hand at it...
+(He's in the center) And, believe me, he's a man of taste.

 THE FINAL WORD...

-It is a piece accessible to everyone, practical, easy to wear at any stage of building your wardrobe.
+It's a piece that's accessible to everyone, practical, easy to wear at any stage of building your wardrobe.
 For me, it's even an essential, just like the blazer and raw jeans.
-For a first purchase, choose camel, medium gray or light.
-This is what goes best with navy blue.
+For a first purchase, choose it in camel, medium or light gray.
+It goes best with navy blue.

-And, aside from those who don't like this light tightness on the throat, I'm betting that you'll love winter, just to be able to wear turtlenecks.
+And, aside from those who don't like that slight constriction at the throat, I bet you'll love winter, just so you can wear turtlenecks.